babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 #### 3.2.1.
 Import an existing EOTS key

->⚠️ **Important**:This section is for Finality Providers who participated in Phase-1 and already posess an EOTS key.
+> This section is for Finality Providers who participated in Phase-1 and already posess an EOTS key.
 >If you are a new user, you can skip this section unless you would like to familiarize yourself
 >with the backup and recovery process.